OPS-E2E-PPE/VBA-Docs/api/Outlook.OlkComboBox.md

 ---
-title: OlkComboBox Object (Outlook)
+title: OlkComboBox object (Outlook)
 keywords: vbaol11.chm1000249
 f1_keywords:
 - vbaol11.chm1000249
-ms.prod: outlook
 api_name:
 - Outlook.OlkComboBox
 ms.assetid: 8d5e2f25-2962-af28-2523-b7b82473ea0a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OlkComboBox Object (Outlook)
+# OlkComboBox object (Outlook)

 A control that supports the display of a selection from a drop-down list of all choices.